ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

 Custom (old-stack) Connectors
 -----------------------------

-If you are using custom (old API stack) connectors, you will have to lift your logic into the new :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` API.
+If you are using custom (old API stack) connectors, you have to lift your logic into the new :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` API.
 Translate your agent connectors into env-to-module ConnectorV2 pieces and your action connectors into module-to-env ConnectorV2 pieces.

-The :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` documentation is work in progress and will be linked to from here shortly.
+The :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` documentation is work in progress and linked from here shortly.

 In the meantime, take a look at some examples on how to write ConnectorV2 pieces for the different pipelines: